xanmankey/FishingForPhish/docs/usage.rst

    ModuleNotFoundError: No module named 'numpy'

 The setup.py of python-javabridge requires numpy, so install numpy first.
+(the numpy warning might be a red-herring; I'm still trying to figure it out, more info here: https://github.com/LeeKamentsky/python-javabridge/issues/28)

 How to use it?
 --------------